Olduvai Gorge: the “Cradle of Mankind”

 Did the Leakeys really discover 1.8 million-year-old skeletons in the Olduvai Gorge?
 What can those findings tell us about our past, and where is the gorge located?

-In Tanzania, Africa, somewhat south of the equator, there lies a special site that has been holding scientists’ attention for more than half a century.
-In 1960, Mr. and Mrs. Leakey - a couple of anthropologists who worked there for many years, found the remains of a previously unknown Hominids (Hominidae in Latin) is a family in the order of primates that unites the genus human (Homo) and three genera of so-called great apes (orangutans, gorillas, chimpanzees).
+In Tanzania, Africa, somewhat south of the equator, there is a special place that has been holding scientists’ attention for more than half a century.
+Why is Olduvai Gorge important to archaeologists?
+In 1960, the Leakey spouses, a couple of anthropologists who worked there for many years, found the remains of a previously unknown Hominids (Hominidae in Latin) is a family in the order of primates that unites the genus human (Homo) and three genera of so-called great apes (orangutans, gorillas, chimpanzees).
 It was a Homo habilis, the “handy man”, the first representative of the Homo genus, the direct ancestor of the modern human.

 Other excavation sites in Tanzania are also known, for example, Laetoli.
 Those yielded generous findings as well.
 But the site which gained the most fame is exactly Olduvai is nowadays the most common name of the gorge (it is related to the derivative adjective Olduvan, e.g., Olduvan gorge, Olduvan culture).
 In some sources, you can find the name Oldupai or even Oldovan (cf. Oldovan culture).
 There is also a version that the original discoverer of the gorge, Wilhelm Kattwinkel, mistakenly named it Oldoway. wwhich lies 150 km (90 miles) away from the town of Arusha.
 Here, in the eastern Serengeti Plains, within the Ngorongoro Conservation Area, we humans came to understand that our history had begun in this very place.
 A qualitative evolutionary transition from Australopithecus to Homo happened here, in the sunny and plentiful Ngorongoro area.